MSUBioinformaticsCore/msubioinformaticscore.github.io/globus_documentation.md

 - **File Permissions**: Ensure you have permission to access the source files and write to the destination directory.
 - **Data Size**: Large data transfers may take time; you can close your browser, and the transfer will continue.
 - **Data Storage**:
-  - `/mnt/scratch` is a temporary storage area with large capacity but is not backed up and may be purged periodically.
+  - `/mnt/scratch` is a temporary storage area with large capacity but is purged every 45 days.
-  - For long-term storage, consider using your home directory or group-specific storage on the HPCC.
+  - For long-term storage, consider using your home directory or group-specific research storage on the HPCC.

 ### Getting Help